Texas Personal Financial Literacy and Economics Standards

 Determine the exponential growth benefits of starting early to invest with continuous contributions.Stock Game – Core Concept

-Determine the number of years it will take for savings to double in value by using the rule of 72.Activity – Use the Compound Interest Calculator
+Determine the number of years it will take for savings to double in value by using the rule of 72.Activity – Watch How Your Savings Could Grow (A Lesson in compound interest)

 Evaluate the costs and benefits of various savings options such as bank savings accounts, certificates of deposit, and money market mutual funds.Stock Game – Core Concept